ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-0-combat.md

 not on realism -- the focus is on _theater_.
 IF you can think of cool flourishes, crazy flips, ridiculous boasts...
 All of those things belong on the battlefield.

-This system, called _Hissatsu_ ("certain kill"), is a homebrew alternative to the core _Exalted 3rd Edition_ combat engine, borrowing many good ideas and adding some of its own. _Hissatsu_ was designed and tested by Lumi.